-In these ever-changing times, any company that moves passengers, cargo, and information can benefit from transportation invoicing.
+Any company that moves passengers and cargo can benefit from transportation invoicing as long as they invoice other businesses.
 Types of businesses include:

 Trucking companies, freight brokers, railroads, airlines, marine companies, couriers, automobile transport companies, oil and gas transporters, dump truck companies, shipping companies, fleets, cruise ship companies, OTR trucking, and start-up transportation companies

-Most factoring companies draw up an agreement between your business and the factoring company.
-In this agreement, there may be a stipulation that you can only work with one factoring company while under contract.
-Business owners—and real truckers—can inquire regarding a long-term commitment, shorter commitments, complex contracts, monthly minimum volumes, volume discounts, and more by reaching out to the industry experts at FundThrough.
+Quality freight factoring companies will draw up a factoring arrangement between your business and the factoring company.
+In this factoring contract, there may be a stipulation that you can only work with one factoring company while under contract.

 SOURCES: 1. https://www.sage.com/en-us/

 Interested in possibly embedding FundThrough in your platform?
 Let’s connect!